CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 An aged wooden chest, its lid broken open and resting on the tower floor, safeguards the last remnants of a deceased wizard's wealth.
 The chest contains 800 sp, 150 gp, four silver goblets adorned with moonstones (valued at 60 gp each), a scroll of misty step, and a scroll of lightning bolt.
 Venomfang takes great delight in surveying its hoard.

 Remarkably, the most intriguing item in the hoard is often overlooked by the dragon.
 Beneath the coins lies a rustic battleaxe of dwarven craftsmanship.
 Dwarvish runes on the axe head read "Hew," and the rust obscures its true nature.
 Hew is a +1 battleaxe that deals maximum damage when used against plant creatures or wooden objects.
-The axe's creator, a dwarf smith, had a long-standing feud with the forest's dryads, from whom he gathered firewood.
+The axe's creator, a molekin smith, had a long-standing feud with the forest's dryads, from whom he gathered firewood.
 Anyone wielding this axe feels discomfort while traversing a forest.

 #### Awarding Experinece Points